Tomaszbrauntsch/Bidirectional-BFS/README.md

 # Bidirectional-BFS
 Made by Hamdi Korreshi and Tomasz Brauntsch
 Utilizing CUDA and MPI to perform bidirectional BFS on a cluster of two machines, to find the shortest path between two the source and destination nodes.
 We use 0 (src) and (dst) n-1 to make the scripting easier, but I have confirmed that other node options work.
-Make sure to download the requirements.txt to download the libraries needed.
+Make sure to download the requirements.txt to download the libraries needed for generating the graphs.
+Use ./make_graphs to generate new untested version of the graph.
+Use the make run command to run a small test.
+Or use the benchmark_test script to run all four versions.

 # V1 - Serial
 The serial version is a baseline for this project to see how much faster the Bi-BFS went.
 (Spoiler Serial is the best currently)